Are You Ready For The Metaverse? These Firms Are Already Building It

-The metaverse is a concept that is increasingly being touted in various firms’ roadmaps – a digital, virtual universe where users can exchange, play or even work.
+The metaverse is a concept that is increasingly being touted in various firms’ roadmaps.
+In a nutshell it represents a digital, virtual universe where users can exchange, play or even work.

 Facebook’s not the only tech company that is working on the project.
 Chinese company Alibaba has filed several applications to register trademarks related to the development of its own version.
 The group joins several other Chinese companies that are racing into a metaverse-filled future.